Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 6. writing a script that creates a directory
 Task 7.
 Writing a script that Move file from one directory to another directory Task 8.
-Writing a script that Delete the file inside a subdirectory
+Writing a script that Delete the file inside a subdirectory Task 9.
+Writing a script that Delete a directory from a directory